5152Alotobots/5152_Reefscape/docs/mkdocs/docs/reefscape/subsystems/elevator.md

 ## Configuration Requirements

 1. PID Configuration:
-    - Separate PID slots must be configured for each game element type (NONE, CORAL, ALGAE)
+    - Separate PID slots must be configured for each game element type (NONE, CORAL_ALGAE, CAGE)
     - AT_SET_POINT_THRESHOLD must be set in ElevatorConstants

 2. Hardware Limits: